mrcaidev/tailwindcss-radix-colors/docs/reference/options.md

-# Options
+# Plugin Options

 No configuration is required for this plugin to take effect.
-However, you can still tweak the plugin's behavior by passing an options object to the plugin function.
+However, you can still tweak the plugin's behavior, by passing an options object to the plugin function.

 ::: code-group